lzimmermann4/Short-term_SI/README.md

 # Short-term_SI

-This is the code and documentation for our manuscript "Predicting short-term suicidal ideation: the role of passive sensing and ecological momentary assessments" that is under review.
+This is the code and documentation for our manuscript "Evaluation of ecological momentary assessments and passive sensing to predict short-term suicidal ideation in young adults" that is under review.